clipboard

 The text will be written to STDOUT.
 Note that by default kitty asks for permission when a program attempts to read the clipboard.
 This can be controlled via clipboard_control.

-New in version 0.27.0: Support for copying arbitrary data types
+Added in version 0.27.0: Support for copying arbitrary data types

 The clipboard kitten can be used to send/receive more than just plain text from the system clipboard.
 You can transfer arbitrary data types.
 Best illustrated with some examples: